Civil Contingencies Act 2004: After enactment

-According to Clive Walker and James Broderick's commentary on the Act, published two years after its enactment:
+According to Clive Walker and James Broderick's commentary on the act, published two years after its enactment:

 The Government’s handling of risks and emergencies in recent years has failed to inspire public confidence.
 In a range of crises, from the Foot and Mouth outbreak through to the grounds for war in Iraq, official predictions or capabilities have been found wanting.
 The Civil Contingencies Act 2004 tenders reassurance by the promise of systemic planning and activity in civil resilience, though defence lies beyond its scope.
-The wide-ranging powers in the Act have the capability of delivering on the promise.
+The wide-ranging powers in the act have the capability of delivering on the promise.
 But, as shall be revealed in this book, efforts will be hampered because the legislation is hesitant and uneven.

-A more critical view of the Act is taken by Henry Porter in his 2009 novel The Dying Light, which describes a conspiracy to subvert democracy, based on the modern state's capacity to collect and cross-refer personal information.
-The afterword to the novel asserts that the Act "enables the Prime Minister, a minister, or the Government Chief Whip to dismantle democracy and the Rule of Law overnight [...] on the mere conviction that an emergency is about to take place, and there is no sanction against that person if the powers are invoked wrongly".
-Peter Hitchens made a similar assessment of the Act having the potential "to turn Britain into a dictatorship overnight, if politicians can find an excuse to activate it."
+A more critical view of the act is taken by Henry Porter in his 2009 novel The Dying Light, which describes a conspiracy to subvert democracy, based on the modern state's capacity to collect and cross-refer personal information.
+The afterword to the novel asserts that the act "enables the Prime Minister, a minister, or the Government Chief Whip to dismantle democracy and the Rule of Law overnight [...] on the mere conviction that an emergency is about to take place, and there is no sanction against that person if the powers are invoked wrongly".
+Peter Hitchens made a similar assessment of the act having the potential "to turn Britain into a dictatorship overnight, if politicians can find an excuse to activate it."

+As part of a wider 2009 paper on the sharing of terrorism-related information with firefighters, Bryan Heirston, then the deputy chief of the Oklahoma City Fire Department, assessed the information-sharing framework laid out in Part 1 of the act and found it to compare favourably to contemporary information-sharing procedures for American first responders.

 In the context of Brexit

-There were two occasions in 2019, both in the context of Brexit, that caused some renewed attention to be drawn to the Act.
+There were two occasions in 2019, both in the context of Brexit, that caused some renewed attention to be drawn to the act.

-In January 2019 it was claimed that the government would make use of the Act as part of Operation Yellowhammer if existing legislation proved insufficient to cover any essential contingency measures necessitated by a no-deal Brexit.
-Outlets such as The Times and Sky News went so far as to label the potential implementation of the Act a plan for martial law.
-British government departments insisted that existing legislation would be sufficient and there were no plans to use the Act.
-Health Secretary Matt Hancock said that the Act "remain[ed] on the statute book" but was not "the focus of [the Government's] attention", and Cabinet Secretary Mark Sedwill also said that the government did not expect to use emergency powers to manage a no-deal Brexit.
+In January 2019 it was claimed that the government would make use of the act as part of Operation Yellowhammer if existing legislation proved insufficient to cover any essential contingency measures necessitated by a no-deal Brexit.
+Outlets such as The Times and Sky News went so far as to label the potential implementation of the act a plan for martial law.
+British government departments insisted that existing legislation would be sufficient and there were no plans to use the act.
+Health Secretary Matt Hancock said that the act "remain[ed] on the statute book" but was not "the focus of [the Government's] attention", and Cabinet Secretary Mark Sedwill also said that the government did not expect to use emergency powers to manage a no-deal Brexit.